schncl/Compstats_proj/README.md

 - **Implementation:** Python-based tutorials showcase a MCMC method, that is Metropolis-Hastings.
   Examples cover linear regression and neural networks.

+### Recommendations
+**Choose Bayesian Methods When**:

+- Uncertainty quantification and interpretability are crucial.
+- Data is scarce or noisy, and domain expertise can inform priors.
+- Robustness to overfitting is a priority.

+**Avoid Bayesian Methods If**:

+- Real-time or computational efficiency is critical.
+- Interpretability is unnecessary, and data is abundant.

 ## Findings

 ### Bayesian Linear Models (BLMs)